 About This Edition

-The 2015 edition of The Gift New Testament has changed from the original version in the following ways:
+The 2020 edition of The Gift New Testament has changed from the prior version in the following ways:

 - Readings in some places were altered to improve clarity or to better reflect the sense of the Greek texts.